Grace Elizabeth Sizzles In A Glamorous Blue Dress As She Walks The Ramp For Moschino

 Glamor model Grace Elizabeth has been walking the ramp for many fashion brands lately.
-The model recently participated in a fashion show for Moschino during the Milan Fashion Week wherein she donned a pretty, teal-colored strapless dress to accentuate her famous figure.
-She teamed the gorgeous dress with long, pink gloves and accessorized with a studded, silver belt, matching jewelry and a studded red purse.
-She opted for a pair of brown sandals, wore a full face of makeup and finished off her look with a large blonde wig to pull off a very retro, Barker’s beauty look.
+The model recently participated in a fashion show for Moschino during the Milan Fashion Week wherein she donned a pretty, teal-colored strapless dress to accentuate her figure.
+She teamed the gorgeous dress with long, pink gloves and accessorized with a studded, silver belt, matching jewelry, and a studded red purse.
+She opted for a pair of brown sandals, wore a full face of makeup, and finished off her look with a large blonde wig to pull off a very retro, Barker’s beauty look.

 The model posted the picture on Instagram which immediately gained traction, amassing more than 16,000 likes as of the writing of this piece.
 One fan commented that Grace is the most versatile model in the fashion industry because she looks good in all types of attires and hairdos.
 Another fan added that she has all the qualities of becoming a supermodel because she is not only beautiful and sexy but also has an amazing gait.
-Other fans, per usual, showered Grace with hundreds of heart and kiss emojis to express their admiration, while still others posted complimentary words and phrases like, “extremely hot,” “absolutely stunning,” and “cute real-life barbie” to show their love for the model.
+Other fans, per usual, showered Grace with hundreds of heart and kiss emojis to express their admiration, while still, others posted complimentary words and phrases like, “extremely hot,” “absolutely stunning,” and “cute real-life barbie” to show their love for the model.

 According to an article by Elle Magazine, Jeremy Scott’s Moschino shows are always thematic in nature and the recent show was no different as it was based on American game show, Price is Right.
 Other models who participated in the show included Kaia Gerber, Jasmine Sanders, and Bella Hadid.